British Army Training Unit Kenya

 The British Army Training Unit Kenya (BATUK) is a training support unit of the British Army located in Kenya.

 On 3 June 1964, Duncan Sandys, Secretary of State for Commonwealth Relations, signed a post-independence defence agreement with the new Kenyan government.
 Among its other provisions, it specified that British troops could exercise in Kenya twice a year.

 Today, BATUK administers and facilitates British Army access to the large number of training areas made available by the Kenyan authorities.
 These training areas make possible combined arms light and mechanised role infantry battlegroup and brigade exercises, as well as civil engineering and medical projects for the local population, funded by the British Army.

 Under an agreement with the Kenyan Government, up to six infantry battalions per year carry out eight-week exercises in Kenya.
 There are also three Royal Engineers squadron exercises which carry out civil engineering projects, as well as two Army Medical Services medical company group deployments.

 British Army troops also help prevent poaching of endangered species such as rhinos and elephants, and contribute an estimated £58 million to the Kenyan economy each year.

 BATUK has two installations: Nyati Barracks at Laikipia Air Base in Nanyuki contains the headquarters, accommodation, mess, stores and offices; and Kifaru Barracks is a rear base and logistical hub in Nairobi; it sits within Kahawa Barracks, hosted by the Kenya Army.

 Over the years, a number of British soldiers deploying to BATUK for training have been involved in criminal acts, which have attracted media attention in both Britain and Kenya.
 Allegations and court cases have included murder, brawls, rape, sexual assault, an alleged child kidnapping, environmental damage, fatal hit-and-runs, and sexual exploitation of Kenyan women.

 Current status

 The UK Ministry of Defence (MoD) maintains a longstanding Defence Cooperation Agreement with the Kenyan Government whereby up to six British infantry battalions (10,000 service personnel) per year may carry out eight-week exercises on Kenya Ministry of Defence land at Archer's Post and in Laikipia County.

 The exercises are run by BATUK from its base at Nyati Barracks in Nanyuki, 200 km north of the capital.

 Britain offers training opportunities in the UK to the Kenyan military and conducts joint exercises with the Kenya Defence Forces (KDF).
 From 2019 to 2021, the British Army and the Kenyan Defence Forces conducted five joint training exercises from BATUK, involving around 600 Kenyan troops and 4,500 British troops.

 The 4th Battalion The Rifles in Kenya undergoing intensive training to be the British Army's next Spearhead Lead Element - a rapid response force.

+In July 2026, the UK MOD cancelled planned six week long training exercise Haraka Storm after the Kenyan government delayed in issuing the necessary licences.